 The Goose & Swan Monitoring Programme (GSMP) network is comprised of a variety of organisations, groups and individuals involved in goose and swan monitoring throughout the UK, and in other countries within the flyways of the UK’s goose and swan populations.
 The greatest strength of the GSMP is the tremendous and generous contribution of this network, with participants involved in activities such as ring-reading, counting and catching birds.

 Below are various resources and information for GSMP participants.
-Other news can be found in the GSMP section of News.

 Submit your counts for the Icelandic-breeding Goose Census or National Goose and Swan age assessments using the online recording forms at WWT Watebird Monitoring Online.
 The site also enables you to view all the data that you have provided for these surveys.

 Further information about how to register to use the system are available on the site, together with other online guides to help you.

 The site is gradually being developed, with modules for Local Organisers and a mapping tool for logging count unit boundaries due to be added soon.

 If you have any queries about using the site, please the GSMP team at firstname.lastname@example.org.